Odralix/quartz/content/Characters/Player Characters/Durin Greypike.md

+---
+tags:
+  - player-character
+  - character
+---
-Old Dwarf blacksmith of the Flameskull clan with prostethic arm played by Oskar
+Old Dwarf blacksmith of the Flameskull guild with prostethic arm.

-#character #player-character
+- played by Oskar